Dancing Foxtrot

 Foxtrot is a very well-known and popular ballroom dance that originated in North America.
 It is danced with a partner in a 4/4 beat, which makes it a very lively dance.
-The basic steps of dancing Foxtrot are also very simple, which is why many beginners like this dance.
+The basic steps of Foxtrot dancing are also very simple, which is why many beginners like this dance.
 It can also be danced to a wide variety of music, which appeals to many dancers.

 History of origin